draggsconnor/BlipKit/manual/context.md

 ---
 layout: doc
-title: BKContext Object
+title: Context Object
 order: 80
+description: BKContext is the base object and contains the channel sound buffers.
 ---

 `BKContext` is the base object and contains the channel sound buffers.
-The context is also responsible for running the [timers](../clocks/) which update the effects and invoke the beat callback functions.
+The context is also responsible for running the attached [clocks](../clocks-and-dividers/).

 {% highlight c %}
-// Context objects are defined statically
-// You have to ensure that the variable is around as long as the context is used BKContext ctx;
+// The context object
+BKContext ctx;

 // Initialize context object